My husband’s three favorite words: Home.Made.Pizza.

 What do you get when you put them together?
-Homemade Cast Iron Skillet Pizza.
+Homemade Cast Iron Pizza recipe.

-Because we want you to have a love affair with pizza too (um, hello?!
-It’s a MERE FRACTION of take out!), we’ve shared our secrets on creating the perfect New York style pizza crust and the easiest homemade pizza sauce in the whole wide world.
+We’ve shared our secrets on creating the perfect New York-style pizza crust and the easiest homemade pizza sauce in the whole wide world.

-We also showed you how to make pizza on the grill and Mr. Crumbs’ college favorite buffalo chicken pizza (which you MUST try if you haven’t already. seriously).
+We also shared how to make pizza on the grill and Mr. Crumbs’ college favorite buffalo chicken pizza.
+Now, let’s start talking about the reasons why you should make pizza in a skillet!

 While my mouth dropped in shock, my taste buds were in awe.